top of page

 Inquiry Driven Classrooms

-Our Program
+Our Goals

 At Riverbend we believe school should be an extraordinary experience for children.
 We also believe class sizes should be small.
 Students who are below, on, or above grade level have the opportunity to work and thrive in a small, self-paced learning environment with loads of personalized support.
 This allows them to meet their academic, social, and emotional needs.
 Welcome to our elementary and middle school program.
 We have a multi-age, modern classroom where our blended instruction and self-paced structure allow for mastery of all content areas.
 Although we are not a school designated specifically for dyslexia or other learning differences, many of our students over the years have attended our school with learning differences and are thriving!
 Although this is a general education program with high academic expectations for our learners - we believe ALL learners can be successful with the right supports in place.